Queen of Blood: Development

 Harrington had made his name with the feature Night Tide, which impressed Roger Corman enough to offer the director a film project.
 "Of course, I would like to do a more individual film than Queen of Blood", said Harrington at the time, "but I can't get the financing.
 However, the film is entertaining, and I feel I was able to say something within the context of the genre".
-Harrington says "Roger paid for the whole thing" and "it was a personal, private Roger Corman production."
+Harrington says "Roger paid for the whole thing" and "it was a personal, private Roger Corman production".

-Queen of Blood was made using special effects from the Soviet films Mechte Navstrechu (A Dream Come True) and Nebo Zovyot (Battle Beyond the Sun).
+Queen of Blood was made using special effects from the Soviet films Mechte Navstrechu (A Dream Come True) and Nebo Zovyot (previously re-edited by Corman into Battle Beyond the Sun).
 Harrington made Queen of Blood back-to-back with Voyage to the Prehistoric Planet, which also incorporated footage from the Soviet films.
 Both Harrington films starred Basil Rathbone.
-However Queen of Blood was an original story of Harrington's whereas Voyage was mostly the original Russian film with some scenes added.
+However, Queen of Blood was an original story by Harrington, whereas Voyage was mostly the original Russian film with some scenes added.

-Harrington says Corman "wanted me to write a completely new framing story to use all the technical footage of a rocket flying through outer space, landing on another planet and all that.
-I then proceeded to write a script and created the idea of an outer space vampire-like creature.”
-Harrington estimated that 70% of the film was his; many years later he said it was 90%.
+Harrington says that Corman "wanted me to write a completely new framing story to use all the technical footage of a rocket flying through outer space, landing on another planet and all that.
+I then proceeded to write a script and created the idea of an outer space vampire-like creature."
+Harrington estimated that 70% of the film was his; many years later he said that it was 90%.

 Harrington hired George Edwards to act as line producer.
 The director met Edwards when the latter produced a stage production of Tennessee Williams' The Garden District.
 They collaborated well together and would go on to have a long professional relationship.
 Harrington called Edwards "the kind of producer who had an uncanny ability to anticipate the needs of a director.
 He had a wonderful sense of humor, which enabled him to deal equally with the temperament of stars and the vagaries of writers."

 Corman's name does not appear on the final film.
-Harrington says this is because Queen of Blood was made with a non-union crew, and Corman had signed a contract to work with the unions.
+Harrington says that this is because Queen of Blood was made with a non-union crew, and Corman had signed a contract to work with the unions.

-Harrington says A Dream Come True was about a queen from another planet.
+Harrington says that A Dream Come True was about a queen from another planet.
 He wanted to do a film about a vampire in outer space and had to make her female to match the Russian footage.